 The results obtained show that the building industry can rely on the use of local building materials to address the duality of thermal comfort and energy consumption search the hot region context.
-For example, sustainability quidelines for energy and carbon emissions suggest that we need to halve our energy use from 2000 to 2050 [35] [36].
-In this context, it's reduce housina essential to operating temperature construction materials and production energy used.
+For example, sustainability guidelines for energy and carbon emissions suggest that we need to halve our energy use from 2000 to 2050 [40,41].
+In this context, it's essential to reduce housing operating temperature and construction materials production energy used.